-Seaside towns, Byzantine churches, and a landscape dotted with olive groves.
-Say hello to Calabria, Italy’s best-kept secret.
-Check out our deals to see it for yourself…
+Seaside towns, Byzantine churches, and a landscape dotted with olive groves – say hello to Calabria, Italy’s best-kept secret.
+Here’s everything you need to know about this Italian gem…

 The Calabria region is the toe of the boot – it’s the very last stretch of land before Italy hits the Med, with Sicily floating just next door.
 Surrounded by sea on three sides, Calabria has a whopping 500-mile coastline, decorated with eye-popping beaches.
 And, because it’s right at the tip of Southern Italy, Calabria has knockout weather.
 Summer temps soar over 30 degrees and, even in spring and autumn, the mercury hovers around the mid-twenties.